-If you or a loved one has sustained a traumatic head injury at the fault of someone else, it may be difficult to know where to turn.
-At Ramsdens Solicitors, our team of legal experts have a great deal of expertise in this area, and is on hand to help you should you wish to make a claim for compensation.
+If you or a loved one have sustained a traumatic head injury at the fault of someone else, it may be difficult to know where to turn.
+At Ramsdens Solicitors, our team of legal experts has a great deal of expertise in this area, and will help you, should you wish to make a claim for compensation.

 Head injuries can be caused by a range of accidents, including slips and trips, road traffic incidents or accidents at work.
-And, if you have sustained this type of injury, it is necessary to take certain steps to determine the type of injury you have, and to exclude potentially life-threatening consequences.
+And, if you have sustained this type of injury through no fault of your own, it is necessary to take certain steps to determine the type of injury you have, and to exclude potentially life-threatening consequences.
 The head can be injured in a number of ways, but the most common types of incident include:

 All head injuries require immediate assessment by a health professional, regardless of their apparent severity.
 At Ramsdens, we understand the distinctions that need to be made when assessing how to proceed with your case, along with the type of future assistance you may require.

 Determining whether you have a valid head injury claim depends on several key factors, and consulting with a specialist solicitor like Ramsdens can help you understand your unique situation.
 Some general considerations as to whether you can make a claim are:

 The value of a head injury claim can vary, depending on several factors, and it can be difficult to provide a specific figure without assessing the individual circumstances.
 Factors that may influence the value of your claim are divided into two categories:

 All of your damages are considered when calculating your compensation award.
 When you call us, we will examine your situation in an initial consultation and offer you an estimate of how much you may be able to claim.